 If you’re curious, experimental, concerned about coffee quality, and have money to burn — errr, brew — try BPC.
 But be safe and sane about it.
 Do you really need 54 grams of fat in your coffee?
 Could you make due with less?

 Consider other coffee “hacks”.
 In reality, with most coffee hacks, you probably won’t see significant benefits beyond what you’d get with regular coffee or tea.
-For an interesting experiment, check out Nate Green’s advice on how to make the perfect cup of coffee.

 Get tested.
 Blood lipid indicators are one sure way to know what’s happening in your body.
 If you’re going to roll the dice with an extremely high fat coffee, hit the lab and find out what’s in your veins.